on7dq/OST-Morse-Box/README.md

 The software and the development of the PCB layout were done by OST club member Gilbert, ONL12523.
 Great work!
 I just came up with the idea for the Morse Box ... built the first prototype, and wrote the documentation.

-Oh, and we made some videos too !
-Check them out at my YouTube channel.
-Start with this video https://youtu.be/ROU9pVeI86k

 Good luck in building, and have fun using the OST Morse Box!